 Moving on, an electric field is a vector quantity meaning it has magnitude and direction.
 It is further expressed by the value of E, which is known as electric field strength or electric field intensity.
 It is represented by the equation;

 Where f = force acting in newtons and q = charge in coulombs.

 Let’s look at the units below.

 SI Unit of Electric Field

-The SI units of the electric field are newtons per coulomb (N/C), or volts per meter (V/m).
+The SI unit of the electric field is volts per meter (V/m).
+This unit is equivalent to Newton’s per coulomb.
 These are derived units where Newton is a unit of force and Coulomb is the unit of charge.